-Beautiful Belize.
-My home for 2 of the most incredible and unexpected months of my life!
+Let me take you snorkelling in the Belie Barrier Reef!
+Belize has been home now for 2 of the most incredible and unexpected months of my life.
 My weekdays have been writing, working, networking (how amazing is Clubhouse!), content creating, busy busy busy.
 And being busy working at digital nomad paradise Umaya Village is pretty special, it's impossible not to be inspired by the stunning surroundings and my productivity has been off the charts.
 But then the weekend comes.
 And my weekends have been nothing short of spectacular.
-Take last weekend for example.
-Let me show you where I went...
+Take last weekend for example, we went snorkelling in the Belize Barrier Reef.
+Let me show you...

 This tiny island in Silk Cayes is one of 450 spread out amongst the Belize Barrier Reef.
 We arrived by boat, went snorkelling and then caught some fish to eat for lunch.
 If that isn't an epic way to spend a Saturday I don't know what is.